 Hidden talent: I am still pretty good at basketball and can sometimes beat my teenager in H-O-R-S-E!

 Keith T. Parker

 Goodwill of North Georgia

 Keith T. Parker is president and CEO of Goodwill of North Georgia, one of the largest nonprofit organizations in the Southeast.
-It spans a 45-county territory, operating 60 stores, 58 donation centers, and 13 career centers.
+It spans a 45-county territory, 67 stores, 53 attended donation centers, and 13 career centers.
+Goodwill employs over 3,000 team members, each of whom plays a direct or supporting role in the organization’s donated goods retail operations and its career services.
 Store revenue enables Goodwill to connect tens of thousands of North Georgians to jobs every year.
 Before joining Goodwill in 2017, Parker served as CEO of transit systems in several cities, including San Antonio, Charlotte, and, most recently, Atlanta.

 Education: Virginia Commonwealth University (MURP), University of Richmond (MBA)

 Notable achievements: Member of the Department of Homeland Security’s National Infrastructure Advisory Council since 2016, American Public Transportation Association Outstanding Public Transportation Manager (2015), Texas CEO of the Year (2011 and 2012)

 Why I chose this work: I love the purity of Goodwill’s mission to put people to work.
 Nothing changes a person’s life more than finding sustainable employment.